Unity-Technologies/com.unity.multiplayer.docs/docs/migration/installation.md

 * [Migrating From UNet to MLAPI](migratingtomlapi.md) for UNet users
 * [Updating to the Unity Package](migratingfrommlapi.md) for migrating from previous MLAPI versions to Unity MLAPI
 * [Your First Networked Game "Hello World"](../tutorials/helloworldintro.md) to get started from install to project creation

+## Troubleshooting

+**Errors adding package**

+MacOS users may receive the following errors:

+* `Cannot perform upm operation: Unable to add package...
+Error when executing git command. xcrun: error: invalid active developer path`
+* `Error adding package...`

+These are common errors for MacOS users that have not installed or updated Xcode or Xcode developer tools.
+You may need to upgrade your Xcode installation.
+In a terminal, use this command: `xcode-select --install`.